 Blue Whale Megalodon is the ancient and modern giants of the ocean, two creatures consistently spark the imagination.
 They are the blue whale and the megalodon.

 While the blue whale is the largest animal known to have ever existed, the megalodon was a massive prehistoric predator, dominating the seas millions of years ago.
+But how do these titans compare, and what can we learn from each of them?

 The blue whale (Balaenoptera musculus) holds the title of the largest animal to ever live.
 Growing up to 100 feet long and weighing as much as 200 tons, the sheer scale of this marine mammal is mind-blowing.